- Homosexuality

 However, no appellate court case law or statutes dictate legality of same-sex second-parent adoption, which means ruling has varied by county and judge.

-Serving openly in military in Georgia is legal.
+Serving openly in military in Georgia is lesbians, gays, bisexuals permitted, transgender people banned.

-Blood donations by MSMs in Georgia is banned (3-month deferral).
+Blood donations by MSMs in Georgia is legal.